Skip to main content

 DAY 8: Nomadic Shepherds and Kyrgyz Villages

-Evening: dinner and overnight stay in tents near a predominantly Kyrgyz village
+Evening: Dinner and overnight stay in tents near a predominantly Kyrgyz village.

 Day 9: Little Pamir